Episode 2.03 The Greater Good doesn’t yield much, but I felt it would behoove me to be thorough.

 Seppia’s still crying.

 Seppius kisses her lightly.
 It’s more at the corner of her mouth than on her lips.
 It’s not like a real kiss kiss.
+But it’s also not like a totally platonic kiss either.

 The GIF makes it look a bit like she reciprocates.
 I’m not sure why it’s misleading like that.
 But she’s not very responsive.